West Linn police chief on leave amid investigation fired

 Acting Chief Peter Mahuna will continue in his interim role and a search will begin for a permanent chief.

-Kruger became entangled in the scandal involving Portland man Michael Fesser after The Oregonian/OregonLive revealed in February that the city had paid Fesser $600,000 to settle his lawsuit.
+Kruger became entangled in the scandal involving Portland man Michael Fesser after the newspaper revealed in February that the city had paid Fesser $600,000 to settle his lawsuit.

 West Linn police arrested Fesser in 2017 at the behest of the city’s then-Chief Terry Timeus.
 Timeus ordered the theft investigation as a favor to fishing buddy, Eric Benson, who was Fesser’s boss at A&B Towing and targeted Fesser because he complained about racist comments and harassment at work.